MaciejGad/MobiFile/README.md

 Credits:
 -------
-- Mobi reading library from libmobi https://github.com/bfabiszewski/libmobi - under LGPL, either version 3, or any later
+- Mobi reading library from libmobi https://github.com/bfabiszewski/libmobi - under the terms of a LGPL, either version 3, or any later
+- Code for preview and thumbnail generating form https://github.com/sindresorhus/quick-look-plugins - under the terms of a BSD-style license
 - Sample mobi file form http://wolnelektury.pl/katalog/lektura/obrona-sokratesa/